sinhp/carlvlewis.github.io/_posts/2017-04-26-civic-tech-as-new-journalism.md

 The first stage of the research involves first-person interviews, movement research and two (2) separate surveys that will attempt to reach a goal of getting feedback from at least 1,000 individuals who self-identify as part of the "civic-tech" community and 1,000 who identify as part of the "data journalism" community.

-I'm starting first with the civic-tech community, as that will require the most effort on my part to get a representative sampling given that I'm relatively new to the movement having only a few months ago [founded our local brigade](https://medium.com/code-for-america/founding-open-savannah-an-attempt-to-modernize-a-city-that-clings-to-its-history-a7f88f560d84).
+I'm starting first with the civic-tech community, as that will require the most effort on my part to acquire a representative sample-set given that I'm relatively new to the movement having only a few months ago [founded our local brigade](https://medium.com/code-for-america/founding-open-savannah-an-attempt-to-modernize-a-city-that-clings-to-its-history-a7f88f560d84).

+#### If you consider yourself in any way involved in civic tech either as a public servant, an entrepreneur or a volunteer, you should totally consider answering just a few quick questions at [cvl.io/civj](http://cvl.io/civj.